GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.19.0
+- Video uploads now supported with approval and deletion
 ### 2.18.5
 - Pending photo approval screen now includes a Delete option
 ### 2.18.4